gvwilson/thirdbit/_posts/2018/02/2018-02-11-my-dagstuhl.md

 my first suggestion would be for organizers to identify institutions, and then have those institutions propose people.
 Alternatively,
-each person from a high-profile who was invited could be required to find a buddy of their own, which would encourage them to do some outreach.*
+each person from a high-profile institution who was invited could be required to find a buddy of their own, which would encourage them to do some outreach.*